Skip to main content

 Nutrient deficiencies can produce anxiety symptoms through multiple pathways.
 Low magnesium reduces GABA signaling and increases muscle excitability.
 Low B12 disrupts methylation, which affects neurotransmitters.
 Low iron impairs dopamine synthesis.
 We screen for these before adding any prescription.

-SSRIs (selective serotonin reuptake inhibitors) can be the right answer for some patients with persistent anxiety, especially when biological mimics have been ruled out and therapy alone is not enough.
+SSRIs (selective serotonin reuptake inhibitors) can be the right answer for some patients with persistent anxiety, particularly when biological mimics have been ruled out and therapy alone is not enough.
 We use them thoughtfully, at the lowest effective dose, with a clear plan for assessment and, when appropriate, eventual taper.

 Yes, caffeine reliably worsens anxiety in sensitive patients.
 Caffeine has a half-life of 5 to 7 hours, so a 2 PM coffee can still be active at 9 PM.
 Patients prone to anxiety often improve significantly by cutting caffeine to one cup before 10 AM or stopping it entirely for 2 to 4 weeks to test the impact.